emretiramis/Enterprise-Network-Lab/README.md

 # Enterprise Network Lab
-This project is a large-scale CCNA lab designed to simulate a real enterprise network environment.
+This project is a large-scale lab designed to simulate a real enterprise network environment.

 The lab includes:
 IPv4 and IPv6,